 Marijuana seeds are dicotyledonous.
 The seedlings will acquire energy through a process that breaks down food material stored in the endosperm of the seed.
 Here, the seedlings have plenty of energy and don’t need any addition of nutrients from fertilizers right away.
 The role of creating energy is assumed by its cotyledons or baby leaves.
-This is the part where the process of photosynthesis kicks in.
-The seedlings take minerals and sugars to parts of the growing plant that requires them.
-After a while, real leaves will start developing and take over the process of creating energy for the seedling.

 When to start feeding your plants Reefertilizer nutrients

 Once your plants have grown 3-4 sets of true leaves, you can give them their first feeding of nutrients.

 It usually takes about 3-4 weeks from planting your germinated seed for your seedling to have used up all the energy left in the seed.
 Your plant roots are now taking nutrients from the soil and from any added fertilizer.
 The cotyledons or “seed leaves” might start to turn yellow around this time.